Kurds step up negotiations with Baghdad on oil, Iraqi budget

 | ARBIL, Iraq

-ARBIL, Iraq Iraqi Kurdistan's prime minister and top energy official travelled to Baghdad on Monday to intensify efforts to settle a long-running dispute with the central government over the region's oil exports via a new pipeline to Turkey.
+ARBIL, Iraq Iraqi Kurdistan's prime minister and energy head travelled to Baghdad on Monday to intensify efforts to settle a long-running dispute with the central government over the region's oil exports via a new pipeline to Turkey.

 Baghdad has threatened to sue Ankara and slash the autonomous region's share of the national budget if exports go ahead through the pipeline without its consent.